ssmirr/appdev-chapters/program-notes.md

 For now though, I want to talk a little bit more about how the REPLs work.
 So far, we've been clicking "run ▶" and seeing the return value of the expression of the _last line_ of our programs in the black window (known as the "terminal") at the bottom left; but what if we wanted to see more than just the return value of the last line?

-It turns out there's a special method in Ruby called `puts` (short for "put string") that will print out values to the terminal.
+It turns out there's a special method in Ruby called `p` (short for "put string") that will print out values to the terminal.
 Try running the following:

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3047594/4899c0331ceb9b7b0cd60032e0bb0e0d"></iframe>